Cyber security stocks get filip from Talk hack attack

 John Blamire, a former British Army officer who is chief executive at Falanx, said customer interest had risen since the attack on TalkTalk.

-“Incidents such as the one at TalkTalk actively brings attention to organizations such as ours,” he said.
+“Incidents such as the one at TalkTalk actively brings attention to organisations such as ours,” he said.

 To be sure, stocks such as these would carry the usual risks associated with “small cap” stocks with a relatively small market valuation - less liquidity, which can then make them more prone to a slump and harder to sell than bigger stocks.